 Q de Kock and Mohammad Rizwan became the latest of the relatively few wicket-keepers to have captained in a Test.
 Here is the full list (as on 15 May 2021):

 Relatively few keepers have had extended runs as captains.
-However the top three on this list are current players, even though MS Dhoni retired from Tests a few years ago and from the captaincy of ODIs and T20Is more recently.
-Paine recently crossed 100 dismissals as captain and now has 101.
+However the top two on this list are current players, even though MS Dhoni retired from Tests a few years ago and from the captaincy of ODIs and T20Is more recently.
+Paine ended with 101 dismissals.

 There are some like Gilchrist, Boucher and Jacobs who captained only when the regular captain was temporarily unavailable.
 Some, like DL Murray and IDS Smith, had long Test careers but captained their side in precisely one Test.